Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-It usually is just like a bit of if something major like that happens, it's usually like a bit of swearing and there's like, okay, guys, help!
-Can you just, like, calm me down a bit?
-Like just just what?
-I've been doing a lot because I've been having a lot of anxiety recently with some work stuff and some personal stuff.
+If something major happens, there’s usually a bit of swearing followed by, “Okay God, help.
+Can you calm me down a bit?”
+I’ve had a lot of anxiety recently with work and personal stuff.

 00:11:51:08 - 00:12:15:00